nishant0207/conservation-geography-nptel/README.md

 The server will run on http://localhost:5001 by default.

-3. Frontend Setup
+Step 3: Frontend Setup

-	1. Go back to the root quiz-app folder:
+	1. Return to the root quiz-app folder:

 cd ..